 Emotional support animal (ESA) is a companion animal or an assistance animal typically a dog or cat and in some cases, another animal is a companion assigned to individuals suffering from emotional or mental disabilities to alleviate some or all of their symptoms.

 Emotional support animals have proven to be beneficial in calming down and providing comfort just by being with the ESA owner because they are not trained to assist them with specific tasks.

 It isn't uncommon for people to feel relieved and stress-free when they come home to their pets, so imagine the joy an emotional support animal will bring someone suffering from depression/anxiety or any other mental illness for that matter.

-Dogs are most common to be used as support animal; they are a man’s best friend after all.
+Dogs are most commonly used as support animal; they are a man's best friend after all.
 But not everyone is a dog-lover, and people have found their best friend in other pets too, typically cats.

 Other animals such as miniature horses, ducks and rabbits have been recognized as emotional support animals as well.

 Not just these but other wild and exotic animals like snakes, guinea pigs have proven to have ameliorative effects on their owners' disabilities.
 But the majority of emotional support animals are either dogs or cats.

 Emotional support animals do not have training to perform any special task; their training is the same as any other pet or animal of their kind.
 This is how they differ from your typical service animals that are a type of assistance animals, where each animal is individually trained to perform tasks.

 Individuals who are deaf, blind, or restricted to wheelchair use these animals to help with their disabilities, for instance:

 These animals are mostly service dogs or miniature horses trained to perform tasks for the benefit of physically disabled person.
 Emotional support dogs are not trained and, therefore, display unwanted behaviors in public.